hyphacoop/handbook/guides.md

 What you'll need:
 - Your new email address
 - Your password (sent to you by admin on initial setup)

+#### Using the webmail interface

+1. Visit our email server: https://link.hypha.coop/email
+2. Click on `Webmail` button.
+3. Enter your username and password:
+    - Username is your `@hypha.coop` email
+4. Once logged in you can read your emails and configure your user settings.
+5. By default your emails are forwarded to your personal email to disable that follow step 1 in `Using your existing email client`.

+#### Using your existing email client

+<sup>These docs are condensed from [Mailcow's in-depth email client configuration docs](https://mailcow.github.io/mailcow-dockerized-docs/client/#host=MailNinja.aseriesoftubez.com&email=maria%40hypha.coop&name=Maria+Sanchez&ui=mailninja.aseriesoftubez.com&port=443&outlookEAS=1&connector=60.0.2).
+(Substitute your info for that of "Maria Sanchez").</sup>

+1. If requested the emails to your `@hypha.coop` are forwarded to your personal email address by default if prefered that you want to turn off forwarding of your `@hypha.coop` email, log in to webmail (instructions above)
+    - Navigate through these menus:
+        `⚙` (top-left) > `Mail` menu item > `Forward` tab
+2. Uncheck the "Forward incoming messages", and save.
+3. Open your email client.
+4. Go to the "add email account" setting in your client.
+5. Enter your name that you prefer that will show up in your outgoing emails and email address when prompted.
+6. When prompted for username and password use your new email address e.g., `handle@hypha.coop` for username and your password for your new email.
+7. Most email clients will auto-detect server settings based on your email address.
+If your email client does not auto-detect these settings, enter:
+    - IMAP: `mailninja.aseriesoftubez.com` Port: 993 (TLS/SSL)
+    - SMTP: `mailninja.aseriesoftubez.com` Port: 465 (TLS/SSL)
+8. Once added, you should now be able to send from your new email.
+In your email client, compose an email to hyphacoop@mailinator.com with a short subject and send.
+9. Visit [the corresponding cloud inbox](https://www.mailinator.com/v3/index.jsp?zone=public&query=hyphacoop) and confirm your message has arrived, It might take a few minutes.
+10. Don’t forget to email Infra WG as mentioned in onboarding email.

+For **iOS** and ***macOS*** following these steps will setup your email client and calendar automatically:
+1. Login to your [Mailcow Account](https://mailninja.aseriesoftubez.com/) in the Mailbox tab under `Apple connection profile` click on `Email, calendars and contacts IMAP, SMTP, Cal/CardDAV` to download the Apple connection profile.
+1. You can open the file right on your device then open the `System Preferences` app and the `Profiles` icon should have a `1` beside it.
+1. Open the `Profiles` settings to install the profile.

 #### Using Gmail